 👉🏾 See the recipe card below for exact quantities and full instructions.

-Add to the Skillet: Carefully remove the hot skillet from the oven.
-Pour in the batter and smooth the top.
+- Carefully remove hot skillet from the oven, pour in the batter, and spread evenly.

 Want To Save This Recipe?

-- Want mini cornbreads?
-Divide the batter into muffin tins and bake at 400°F for about 15 minutes.
+- Divide the batter evenly in a muffin pan and bake at 400°F for about 15 minutes for cornbread muffins.

 Frequently Asked Questions